This article describes how to indicate a referral's movement to a different stage in the referral process on a specific date.

-Suppose the client declines services or the referral was not appropriate.
-As long as the sent referral is not currently on a Community Queue or did not auto-generate a new referral to a queue, you can update the Status of the referral to move it from the Sent tab to the appropriate tab.
+Suppose the client declined services or the referral was not appropriate.
+As long as the sent referral is not currently on a Community Queue or did not auto-generate a new referral to a queue, you can update the status of the referral to move it from the Sent tab to the appropriate tab.

 Updating from the Denied Tab

 If a referral was denied or expired in error, you can update the status to move the referral from the Denied tab to the appropriate tab.

 A referral with a “Completed” status can only be updated from the Sent tab.